-While we offer students the highest standard of education, we also strive to preserve a community that is founded on the principles of inclusion, integrity, safety, respect, academic freedom, self-responsibility, innovation and sustainability.
-In short, we strive to ensure that each member feels heard, valued and supported on their journey of self discovery and academic exploration.
+At Boucher, we offer students the highest standard of education.
+We also strive to bolster a community that is founded on the principles of inclusion, integrity, safety, respect, academic freedom, self-responsibility, innovation and sustainability.

 Clinical and Academic Mentorship

-At BINM we believe mentorship is the key to successful learning.
-Faculty and student mentors help our students reach their learning potential by guiding and encouraging them to excel and grow.
+Mentorship is key to successful learning.
+Our cohort-model of learning ensures small class sizes and personal relationships with their peers and professors.
 Through mentorship, students gain insight into new skills and knowledge through example and support.

-BINM does not offer any electives.
-We have carefully planned our curriculum to ensure every graduate is equally strong in all current standard naturopathic modalities: botanical medicine, homeopathic medicine, nutrition, physical medicine, psychology and counselling and traditional Asian medicine.
-In addition to learning all six modalities, we offer sufficient classroom and clinic practice hours in traditional Asian medicine so graduates are eligible to practice acupuncture upon completion of the program.
+Boucher’s curriculum is designed to be an immersive, comprehensive experience of the naturopathic profession.
+Our modalities include botanical medicine, homeopathic medicine, nutrition, physical medicine, psychology and counselling and traditional Asian medicine.
+In addition to learning all six modalities, we offer classroom and clinic practice hours in traditional Asian medicine so graduates are eligible to practice acupuncture upon completion of the program.